nakajima/sinatras-hat/README.md

 ### After the `create` action

-#### On Success

-If a record is successfully created, Sinatra's Hat will redirect to that record's show page.
+**On Success**: If a record is successfully created, Sinatra's Hat will redirect to that record's show page.

-#### On Failure

-If a record cannot be saved, Sinatra's Hat will render the `new` action.
+**On Failure**: If a record cannot be saved, Sinatra's Hat will render the `new` action.

 ### After the `Update` action

-#### On Success

-If a record is successfully updated, Sinatra's Hat will redirect to that record's show page.
+**On Success**: If a record is successfully updated, Sinatra's Hat will redirect to that record's show page.

-#### On Failure

-If a record cannot be updated, Sinatra's Hat will render the `edit` action.
+**On Failure**: If a record cannot be updated, Sinatra's Hat will render the `edit` action.

 ## Custom Flows